-2018 CHAC Policy Agenda
+2018 CHAC Policy Agenda:

 It’s time to prioritize ending poverty & hunger in the state budget and support legislation that improves our anti-hunger programs.
 Link to PDF of CHAC 2018 Policy Agenda

-Hunger Action Day
+Hunger Action Day:

 Every year in late-May advocates from across the state meeting a the Capitol for legislative visits, rallies, and networking all in the name of anti-hunger.
 Our 2016 Hunger Action Day brought over 400 advocates from every corner of our great state.

-Here is video footage from last year’s Hunger Action Day!
+Last year, 2017, marked the 20th Annual Hunger Action Day!
+Here is video footage from last year’s Hunger Action Day.
 See you in May!

 CHAC is proud to put forward an agenda that prioritizes the most impactful policies for ending hunger and poverty in California.
 From its earliest days, for example, CHAC helped establish and secure permanent funding for the California Food Assistance Program that provides benefits to immigrant families who are legally present but denied CalFresh benefits (SNAP) from the 1996 Welfare Reform Act.
 Together with other coalitions and partners, CHAC is able to lift up fundamental issues of hunger and routinely sees success even when facing difficult political odds or fiscal challenges.